 If it is a major fix, or your roof is beyond the point of repair, mobile home roof overs may be just what you need.
-Today we are going to discuss mobile home roofing with you and how to assess if your mobile home roof may be rotting and need attention.
+Today we are going to discuss mobile home roofing with you.
+We will show you how to assess if your mobile home roof may be rotting and need attention.

 Water Damage and Your Mobile Home Roof

-No matter what kind of roof your mobile home has, flat or pitched, shingled, rubber or metal, they all face wear and tear from the elements of mother nature.
-Heavy or blowing rains can flood gutter systems or work up under shingles, but even more challenging for mobile home roofs is snow and ice.
-Frozen water tends to sit on flatter roofs and can peel up shingles and cause material breakdown due to the freeze/thaw cycle.
+No matter what kind of roof your mobile home has, flat or pitched, shingled, rubber or metal.
+They all face wear and tear from the elements of mother nature.
+Heavy or blowing rains can flood gutter systems.
+It can work up shingles causing damage.
+Even more challenging for mobile home roofs is snow and ice.
+Frozen water tends to sit on flatter roofs and can peel up shingles.
+This can cause material breakdown due to the freeze/thaw cycle.

 Ventilation is important to mobile homes roofs

 One area that homeowners often neglect that can cause roofing wear and tear is moisture due to poor ventilation.
-This is especially prevalent in older mobile home models that may not have ventilation to allow air circulation and heat to escape.
-These building codes have been updated, but if your mobile home is vintage, you will want to assess this area.
+This is especially prevalent in older mobile home models.
+They may not have ventilation to allow air circulation and heat to escape.

 Knowing Your Mobile Home Roof